Jooxbac/Django-REST-Framework-API-Project/README.md

 2. ### Creating serializers.py

-In the app folder we create a `serializers.py` file.
+In the app's folder we create a `serializers.py` file.
 There, we import Django REST's serializers and our before created model and create a serializer:

 ![Serializer creation example in serializers.py](/images/02_serializers.jpg)